Alka Pradhan: Career

 Pradhan was formerly an attorney at Reprieve.
 In 2014, her team sued the U.S. government over force-feeding techniques used on detainees at Guantanamo Bay.

 Pradhan has worked with members of the UK Parliament and European Parliament on torture investigations.
 She was a speaker for the "Complicity and Counterterrorism" series sponsored by an All-Party Parliamentary Group on Renditions in 2017.

 In 2017, Pradhan led al-Baluchi's case before the UN Working Group of Arbitrary Detention.
 The Working Group determined that al-Baluchi was being subjected to arbitrary detention by the United States government, and recommended his immediate release.

 Pradhan was one of the subjects of the 2019 Field of Vision documentary The Trial, about the Guantanamo Bay military commissions.
 Pradhan frequently speaks publicly about the impact of the CIA torture program on the detainees at Guantanamo and the lack of accountability for CIA and Bush administration officials who authorized torture.
 In an interview with Christiane Amanpour, Pradhan stated that detainee torture "is the nasty center of this entire endeavour of the military commissions at Guantanamo."
 She has also stated regarding Ammar al-Baluchi's prosecution that "I don't think that there is any real evidence the government has at this point that is not tainted by his torture."

+In April 2025, Pradhan and her legal team obtained a win for al-Baluchi when a military judge excluded government evidence from his Guantanamo Bay military commission as torture-acquired.
+The provenance of the evidence had been litigated for nearly seven years prior to the ruling.
+Pradhan stated that the ruling was "a reminder to the United States that governments that commit crimes must be hald accountable."

 Pradhan appeared in the 2019 documentary The Long Haul, about the life and career of human rights lawyer Professor Sir Nigel Rodley.

+The 2020 graphic novel Guantanamo Voices by Sarah Mirk featured a chapter on Pradhan, illustrated by Tracy Chahwan.
+The same year, Pradhan was included on a list of "DC Rising Stars: 40 Under 40."

 In 2021, Pradhan joined the defence team of Al-Hassan Ag Abdoul Aziz Ag Mohamed Ag Mahmoud before the International Criminal Court.
 Evidence against Al-Hassan is alleged to have been tainted by his torture in Mali.

+Pradhan was named a Global Democracy Goodwill Ambassador by the Korea Democracy Foundation from 2025-2027, following several years of collaboration.
+Pradhan attended the opening of National Museum of Korean Democracy in Seoul in June 2025, and spoke on the importance of preserving memory in democracies.

+Pradhan is considered an expert on the interaction between the law of war and human rights law; the prohibition on torture; and the impact of coerced evidence on fair trials.
+In 2025, Pradhan and co-author Benjamin Farley won honorable mention for the Lieber Prize from the American Society of International Law for their paper entitled "Establishing a Practical Test for the End of Non-International Armed Conflict."